ohm-vishwa/learn-from-error-res/bash-cheat-sheet.md

 ## Table of Contents

-# GitHub-style Table of Contents for Bash Cheatsheet

-# GitHub-style Table of Contents for Bash Cheatsheet

 | Section | Description |
 |---------|-------------|
 | [introduction](https://github.com/ohm-vishwa/learn-from-error-res/blob/main/bash-cheat-sheet.md#1-introduction) | What is Bash, scripts, and the shell |